USD ($)

 3. Fragment-Free Switching

-Partial Frame Check: This technique requires the switch to read at least 64 bytes of the incoming frame before forwarding it.
-This allows for the detection of collisions that typically occur in the initial bytes of the frame.
+Fragment-free switching is a hybrid approach that balances speed and error checking.
+This technique requires the switch to read at least 64 bytes of the incoming frame before forwarding it, allowing for the detection of collisions that typically occur in the initial bytes.

-Combines Benefits: By ensuring that the switch has enough information to check for errors, Fragment-Free switching merges the speed of Cut-Through with the reliability of Store-and-Forward.
+By ensuring the switch has enough information to check for errors, Fragment-Free switching merges the speed of Cut-Through with the reliability of Store-and-Forward.

-Error Mitigation: By analyzing the first 64 bytes, it reduces the likelihood of forwarding corrupted frames.
+Error Mitigation: Analyzing the first 64 bytes reduces the likelihood of forwarding corrupted frames.

 Efficient Performance: This mode offers a good balance of speed and reliability, making it ideal for many networking scenarios.